SegmentationBLWX/sssegmentation/docs/Tutorials.md

 ## Customize Auxiliary Heads

-Auxiliary head is the image decoder that transforms the shallow feature maps to a predicted segmentation mask.
+The auxiliary head is an additional decoder module that transforms shallow feature maps (typically from an intermediate backbone layer) into a segmentation prediction.
-It is first introduced in [PSPNet](https://arxiv.org/pdf/1612.01105.pdf), which is used to help segmentation framework training.
+It was first introduced in [PSPNet](https://arxiv.org/pdf/1612.01105.pdf) as an auxiliary supervision branch to help stabilize and improve training in deep segmentation networks.

 #### Auxiliary Head Config Structure

-An example of auxiliary head config is as follows,
+A typical auxiliary head configuration is defined in the `SEGMENTOR_CFG['auxiliary']` field.
+For example,

 ```python
 SEGMENTOR_CFG['auxiliary'] = {'in_channels': 1024, 'out_channels': 512, 'dropout': 0.1}
 ```

-With the arguments in `SEGMENTOR_CFG['auxiliary']`, the `setauxiliarydecoder` function defined in [`ssseg/modules/models/segmentors/base/base.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/segmentors/base/base.py) will be called to build the auxiliary head.
+These arguments are passed to the `setauxiliarydecoder` function, which is responsible for building the auxiliary decoder.
+The default implementation of this function is provided in [`ssseg/modules/models/segmentors/base/base.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/segmentors/base/base.py).

-To disable auxiliary head, you can simply set `SEGMENTOR_CFG['auxiliary']` as `None`.
+To disable the auxiliary head, simply set `SEGMENTOR_CFG['auxiliary'] = None`.

 #### Add New Custom Auxiliary Head

-If the users want to add a new custom auxiliary head, you can first define a new segmentor inherited from `BaseSegmentor` class like following,
+To implement a custom auxiliary head, you can extend the `BaseSegmentor` class and override the `setauxiliarydecoder` method.

+**Step1: Define a Custom Segmentor**

 ```python
 from ..base import BaseSegmentor